aboutcode-org/aboutcode/README.md

 - AboutCode Manager: This is a desktop application (based on Electron) to review the results of scans and help document conclusions. https://github.com/nexB/aboutcode-manager .
 The lead maintainer is @jdaguil

-- AttributeCode: This is a command line tool to document the provenance of code and generate attribution notices.
-AttributeCode uses small yaml files to document code provenance inside a codebase. https://github.com/nexB/attributecode/ The lead maintainer @chinyeungli
+- AboutCode Toolkit: This is a set of command line tool to document the provenance of your code and generate attribution notices.
+AboutCode Toolkit uses small yaml files to document code provenance inside a codebase. https://github.com/nexB/aboutcode-tookit/ The lead maintainer @chinyeungli

 - License Expression: this is a library to parse, analyze, compare and normalize SPDX and SPDX-like license expressions using a boolean logic expression engine.
 See https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60 to understand what an expression is.
 See https://github.com/nexB/license-expression for the code.
 The underlying boolea engine live at https://github.com/bastikr/boolean.py .
 Both are co-maintained by @pombredanne